-Advantages of the process include (i) spontaneous, exothermic conversion and long-term storage of CO_2 ; (ii) potential restoration of ocean pH; (iii) relative ease of verifying CDR by carbonating alkalinity prior to release and quantifying the increase in carbon concentration in solution prior to release rather than having to verify CDR occurring in the ocean; and (iv) providing a relatively simple, low-tech, widely applicable approach to OAE at coastal sites.
+Advantages of the process include: i) spontaneous, exothermic conversion and long-term storage of CO2, ii) ocean alkalization and thus restoration of ocean pH, iii) relative ease of verifying CDR by carbonating alkalinity prior to release and quantifying the increase in carbon concentration in solution prior to release rather than having to verify CDR occurring in the ocean, and iv) providing a relatively simple, low-tech, widely applicable approach to OAE at coastal sites.

-In sum, considering the global abundance of concentrated CO_2 waste streams, calcium carbonate mineral resources (including massive waste piles; Langer et al., 2009), and the reactivity of these minerals in elevated $CO{2(aq)}$ solutions, AWL seems to be an effective way to perform relatively safe, low-cost, low-tech OAE at scale, especially considering that it is routinely used at small scales to alkalinize saltwater aquaria (Huntington, 2002) and considering that such spontaneous rock-water-CO2 reactions provide the primary source of alkalinity naturally present in the global ocean (Middelburg et al., 2020).
-Its use in CDR is, however, more restricted considering that the CO_2 used must be concentrated above that in air in order to make the CDR rate relevant on human timescales.
-Further research is needed to better determine the desirability, effectiveness, and capacity of AWL.
+In sum, considering the global abundance of concentrated CO2 waste streams, calcium carbonate mineral resources (including massive waste piles (Langer et al. 2009)) and the reactivity of these minerals in elevated CO{2aq} solutions, AWL seems an effective way to perform relatively safe, low-cost, low-tech OAE at scale, especially considering that it is routinely used at small scales to alkalinize saltwater aquaria (Huntington 2002) and considering that such spontaneous rock/water/ CO2 reactions provide the primary source of alkalinity naturally present in the global ocean (Middelburg et al. 2020).
+Its use in CDR is, however, more restricted considering that the CO2 used must be concentrated above that in air in order to make the CDR rate relevant on human timescales.
+Further research is needed to better determine the desirability, effectiveness and capacity of AWL.